Butterfly Garden Paradise website logo of a flying butterfly

 Butterfly Garden Paradise

-Practical guidance for creating butterfly-friendly gardens using native plants, seasonal timing, and low-maintenance design.
-Clear, grounded resources for gardens that support butterflies and other wildlife.
+Practical guidance for creating butterfly gardens using native plants, seasonal timing, and low-maintenance design.

 Giant swallowtail butterfly feeding on nectar from native lantana flowers in a North Texas Zone 8 garden